amanda-rice/student-workbook/src/reflections/wk7/day3.md

-# Designing a Strong User Experience and answer the following questions
+# Designing a Strong User Experience

 ## What is a User Experience?
 What should be considered when developing a User Experience?

 ## What are some benefits of taking into account the User Experience?